robleroni/Puerro/docs/03-DOM.md

 ### Bubbling and Capturing

-When nodes are encapsulated, a user interaction can trigger multiple events.
+When nodes are nested, a user interaction can trigger multiple events.
 Two different models exist to handle this:

 - **Bubbling** (default): The event propagates from the clicked item up to all its parents, starting from the nearest one.